bartoszlenar/Validot/docs/DOCUMENTATION.md

   - Can be followed by:
     - [parameter commands](#parameter-commands): [WithMessage](#withmessage), [WithExtraMessage](#withextramessage), [WithCode](#withcode), [WithExtraCode](#withextracode).
 - `Forbidden` makes the current scope forbidden.
-  - Non-null is not allowed, or in another words; the value must be null.
+  - Non-null is not allowed, or in other words, the value must be null.
   - `Forbidden` is exactly opposite to [Required](#required).

 ``` csharp